QuentinRa/blog.quentinra.dev/tools/latex/directives/code.md

 [Go back](..#writing-documents)

-Here is how you would write code with
-OCaml highlighting
+Here is an example of highlighting code in OCaml, using the package `minted`.

 ```latex
 \documentclass{article}